Graduate Program Information

 We are happy to receive applications from students from outside of the U.S. and automatically consider all of our applicants for assistantships.
 For students from countries where English is not an official language to be considered for financial support, we also require TOEFL scores.
 The TOEFL requirement is waived for students who have received a degree from an accredited University in the United States.

-Minimum GRE requirements for admission to our M.S. and Ph.D. programs are a quantitative score of at least 152, a verbal score of at least 151, and an analytical writing score of at least 3.5 (these are all average scores).
+GRE is highly recommended for admission to our M.S. and Ph.D. programs.
+Successful applicants typically have a quantitative score of at least 160, a verbal score of at least 150, and an analytical writing score of at least 3.0.
 We require grades of B or better in college-level calculus and linear algebra.
-Additionally, international students are required to have a TOEFL score of at least 100.
-To be competitive for a teaching assistantship, GRE scores should be considerably higher than the minimum required and the student's GPA should be above 3.5.
+Additionally, international students are required to have a TOEFL score of at least 80.
+To be competitive for a teaching assistantship, GRE and TOEFL scores should be considerably higher than the minimum required and the student's GPA should be above 3.5.

 Thank you for your interest!